 Love a rich creamy potato soup but wish it was lighter?
 Try this lightened up version of Olive Garden’s Zuppa Toscana that is perfect for a gloomy day and will warm your hungry tummy, and not leave you feeling so full after.

-I hope you enjoy this dairy-free version of a classic creamy potato soup!
+I hope you enjoy this dairy-free version of this classic creamy potato soup!

 - Red Potatoes